Eternal Treblinka: Part I

 Patterson writes that slaves were even branded and castrated just as animals still are to this day.
 “Branding was used as a way to mark and identify slaves throughout the Americas until the late 1700s.”

 Patterson then moves on to the idea of The Great Chain of Being.
 It was created by Plato, which “Formalized the belief of the Greeks that they ranked higher than non-Greeks, women, slaves, and, of course, animals.”
 Because of this early hierarchical arrangement, Patterson thinks that this is part of the reason that men look upon themselves as better and more superior than animals.
 It created a hierarchy of social classes and determined their place in society.
 According to the human-centric view, animals were made for man, thus creating the human/animal divide.
 Patterson insists that Descarte and his followers had a large influence in this when they maintained that animals did not feel pain and claimed that their cries, howls, and writhings were only external reflexes, unconnected to inner sensation.
 Patterson quotes that “Widening the gulf between man and animals to such an extent provided by far the best rationalization yet for the human exploitation of animals.”

 In chapter two he uncovers how humans began vilifying others as animals.
 Since Europeans began describing Native Americans and Africans as animals, it justified slavery to them.
 Since animals were already looked down upon them as less superior, when they associated Africans with animals it made it easier for them to treat them this horribly.
 Patterson writes “Calling people animals is always an ominous sign because it sets them up for humiliation, exploitation, and murder.”
 When the Europeans traveled to Africa in the sixteenth century some described the people there as rude and beastlie; they even referred their language to that of apes because they did not understand.
 Native Americans were vilified as well, in a similar way as a prelude to their destruction.
 “Stannard writes that in California, as elsewhere, whites described indians “as ugly, filthy, and inhuman ‘beasts,’ ‘swine,’ ‘dogs,’ ‘wolves,’ ‘snakes,’ ‘pigs,’ ‘baboons,’ ‘gorillas,’ and ‘oran-gutans,’ to cite only a few of the press's more commonly published characterizations.”
 Even Japanese were vilified as animals during World War II.
 They were seen as animals, reptiles, and insects.
 Patterson quotes John Dowers words from his book War Without Mercy.
 "Japanese were perceived as animals, reptiles, or insects (monkeys, baboons, gorillas, dogs, mice and rats, vipers and rattlesnakes, cockroaches, vermin..”
-After Pearl Harbor, Japanese-Americans were literally treated like animals.
-They were rounded up and forced to live in animal facilities.